plausible/docs/docs/top-referrers.md

 For instance, clicks you get from Facebook which are not tagged by UTMs are labeled with a referral source "**Facebook**" by Facebook itself.
 Suppose you tag some links that you share on Facebook with `utm_source=facebook`, `utm_source=fb` or `utm_source=facebook-ads`.
 In that case, clicks on those tagged links will be consolidated alongside organic clicks within the "**Facebook**" entry in the "**Sources**" tab of your "**Top Sources**" report providing a unified view of all Facebook clicks.

-You can still isolate your UTM-tagged clicks from organic traffic and view their original labels in the "**Campaigns**" tab of "**Top Sources**".
+You can isolate your paid clicks from organic traffic or organic clicks from paid traffic by using the "**Channels**" tab or the "**Campaigns**" tab of the "**Top Sources**" report.

 ### Keyword phrases from Google search

-Note that Google does not include the search keywords in the referrer.
+Google does not include the search keywords in the referrer.
 This means that you can see that a visitor is coming from a Google search but you can't see which keyword phrase they used to visit your site.

 To fix this, you can integrate your Plausible account [with Google Search Console](google-search-console-integration.md) so that the keyword phrases people discover your site with show in your Plausible dashboard.
-After integrating with Search Console, you can click on the "**Google**" entry in the "**Top Sources**" report to view these keyword phrases.
+After integrating with Search Console, you can click on the "**Google**" entry in the "**Top Sources**" report to view your keyword phrases.

 ## Campaigns

-Are you running paid ads on Facebook, Google and other ad platforms?
-It's possible to track paid campaigns and conversions with Plausible.
-In the "**Campaigns**" tab within the "**Top Sources**" report, you can see the traffic arriving to your site from links tagged with UTM tags and other query parameters.
+Are you running paid marketing campaigns on Facebook, Google and other ad platforms? "**Campaigns**" tab within the "**Top Sources**" report allows you to see the traffic arriving to your site from links tagged with UTM tags and other query parameters.

 To isolate your UTM-tagged clicks from the organic clicks, you can segment the traffic by using the "**UTM Medium**", "**UTM Source**", "**UTM Campaign**", "**UTM Content**" and "**UTM Term**" reports within the "**Campaigns**" tab.